-With two corporate women’s clothing stores in Toronto, Canada, and a wholesale business that spans the United States and Canada, Franco Mirabelli continues to distinguish himself as one of Canada’s strongest fashion talents.
+With a career spanning 30 years and a wholesale business that has spread into the United States, Canada and beyond, Franco Mirabelli continues to distinguish himself as one of Canada’s strongest fashion talents.

 After studying design at the prestigious Fashion Institute of Technology in New York City, Franco was tapped by the Anne Klein Company as a design assistant under the guidance of head designers Donna Karan and Louis Dell’Olio.
 Following several years of training, Franco returned to his hometown and launched the FRANCO MIRABELLI collection.

-Mirabelli’s ready-to-wear sportswear collection is designed and manufactured in Toronto, where he owns two retail boutiques called MIRABELLI.
-Continuing demand has landed the label in premier stores such as Saks Fifth Avenue and Nordstrom, and internationally, in stores in Mexico, Dubai, Bermuda and Puerto Rico.
-The collection is available in fine specialty boutiques in Canada and the U.S.
+Mirabelli’s ready-to-wear collection is designed and manufactured in Toronto, where he has his flagship boutique, called MIRABELLI.
+Continuing demand has landed the label in premier stores such as Saks Fifth Avenue and Nordstrom, and internationally in stores in Mexico, Dubai, Bermuda and Puerto Rico.
+The collection is currently available in fine specialty boutiques in Canada.

 The City of Toronto recognized his accomplishments with both an Industry Achievement Award for Excellence in Fashion Design, and a Designer of the Year Award.
 He was also presented with the Arts and Culture Award from the Italian Chamber of Commerce in Toronto, and his personal style has been recognized with a Man of Style Award.
 The Fashion Group International of Toronto has also honoured his achievements with a tribute evening called the Night of Stars.